DennisLfromGA/supayuzamenyu/README.md

 # supayuzamenyu
-Chromebook and box quick and easy menu for installing and launching Ubuntu (using Crouton and Crucial)
+Quick and easy menu for installing and launching Ubuntu (using Crouton and Crucial) on chromebooks and boxes

 It uses [Crouton](https://github.com/dnschneid/crouton), the Chromium OS universal chroot environment and [crouton-crucial](https://github.com/qrkourier/crouton-crucial), Helper scripts for Crouton